Apestein/nextflix/README.md

 ### Note: Parallel and intercepting routes currently very broken so I will reimplement using them later.

+### Planned features: Payment subscription service with Stripe, Full text search, and safety pin for each profile.

 Project Description: Netflix clone.
 Project is 100% typesafe (zero any) due to typescript-eslint library, extremely strict typescript .
 Bootrapped with CreateT3App.
 Zact library for typesafe server actions, modified to allow for querying also.
 Each account can have up to 4 profiles.
 Each profiles have it's own avatar and list of saved shows.